wndhydrnt/rcmt/docs/task.rst

-Run
+Task
-===
+====

-A Run connects Actions with repositories. rcmt reads the Run, finds repositories and then applies Actions to each repository.
+A Task connects Actions with repositories. rcmt reads the Task, finds repositories and then applies Actions to each repository.

-.. autoclass:: rcmt.run.Run
+.. autoclass:: rcmt.task.Task
    :members:

 Matchers
 --------

-A Run uses Matchers to find the repositories to which it applies Actions.
+A Task uses Matchers to find the repositories to which it applies Actions.

 And
 ^^^